polpielladev/polpiella.dev/src/pages/fastlane-appstore-connect-api-and-github-actions.md

 layout: ../layouts/BlogPostLayout.astro
 ---

-I have recently had to set up a CI pipeline for one of my side projects to upload an app to Testflight using [Fastlane](http://fastlane.tools).
-I decide to use [Github Actions](https://github.com/features/actions) as it is the CI provider I am most familiar with and find it easier to set up.
+I have recently had to set up a Continuous Integration/Continuous Development (CI/CD) pipeline for one of my side projects to upload an app to Testflight using [Fastlane](http://fastlane.tools).
+I decided to use [Github Actions](https://github.com/features/actions) as it is the CI provider I am most familiar with.

-For a robust authentication and hassle free interaction with [App Store Connect (ASC)](https://appstoreconnect.apple.com), [Fastlane](http://fastlane.tools) recommends that you use an App Store API Key rather as the authentication method.
-In fact, using an API key solves one of the most common CI issues people tend to have when communicating with ASC (with or without [Fastlane](http://fastlane.tools)), 2 factor authentication (2FA) requiring user input in an automated process.
+For a robust authentication and hassle free interaction with [App Store Connect (ASC)](https://appstoreconnect.apple.com), [Fastlane](http://fastlane.tools) recommends that you use an App Store API Key as the authentication method.
+In fact, using an API key solves one of the most common CI issues people tend to have when communicating with App Store Connect: **2 factor authentication (2FA)** requiring user input in an automated process.

-I have done the process of creating an App Store Connect API key and making it available to [Fastlane](http://fastlane.tools) before but I recently found myself having to google a great part of the process again.
+I have created an App Store Connect API key and used it in [Fastlane](http://fastlane.tools) in the past but I recently found myself having to google a great part of this process again.
 For this reason, I decided to put together an *all you need to need to know* guide on authentication with App Store Connect API keys in [Fastlane](http://fastlane.tools).
-This article will also show you how to **safely** store the ASC API key and **make it available to Github Actions workflows**.
+This article will also show you how to **safely** store an App Store Connect API key and **make it available to Github Actions workflows**.

 ## Creating an App Store Connect API key